Costa Blanca, Spain: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to pick the necessary kind.
-A lot of adapters for sale now are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and F. Ensure that you find the right kind.
+Many adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 • Airplane phone mount